 Grooming for Maine Coon cats

+For owners of Maine cats, grooming might seem like a daunting task.
+But with the right tools and tips, this beloved breed can have a soft and shiny coat that's as luxurious as they come.
+Here are four essential tips to help you groom your Maine cat with ease.
 If showing your cat is not part of your future plans, then life will be a lot easier for you because Maine Coons are easy to groom and care for, especially if you are keeping them for personal use.
-Maine Coons are actually very good at self-grooming and they usually do a very good job taking care of themselves.
+Maine Coon cats are actually very good at self-grooming and they usually do a very good job taking care of themselves.

 Assuming you are not planning to show your Maine Coon, there are just only four things that you really need to do on a weekly basis.
-The first and most import of these is a good weekly brushing.
+The first and most important of these is good brushing.
 This will be a key help to your kitty because self-grooming (licking their hair) will be easier, and you will greatly reduce the chance of hairballs with your cat.

-Now, if you are planning to show your Maine Coon then there is an awful lot more that you will need to do, but in most cases, this is only in preparation for the show, and is not a daily need.
+Now, if you are planning to show your Maine Coon see below for even more that you will need to do, but in most cases, this is only in preparation for the show and is not a daily need.

 For more about keeping your Maine Coon healthy check this article on techniques to keep your Maine Coon happy and healthy!

 Let us know below what steps you take to keep your Maine Coon cat nicely groomed.
-How frequently do you bathe them (if at all).
+How frequently do you bathe them (if at all)?
 Do they tolerate it well?
-Maybe you could even share some tips or pointers to other owners that are looking to start showing their cat in cat shows!
+Maybe you could even share some tips or pointers with other owners that are looking to start showing their cats in cat shows!
 Good luck with your grooming and cat shows!